das-g/website/gitpod/docs/introduction/learn-gitpod/the-life-of-a-workspace.md

 ---
-section: learn
+section: learn-gitpod
-title: Life of a workspace
+title: The life of a workspace
 ---

 <script context="module">
   export const prerender = true;
 </script>

-# Life of a Workspace
+# {title}

 Gitpod makes creating fresh workspaces as easy as [clicking a button on a repository page](/docs/browser-extension).
 Gitpod's continuous dev environments encourages you to create fresh workspaces rather than restarting older ones.